 If you'd like to interact with students, but don't want to become a full-fledged teacher, you might enjoy working as a teaching assistant.
 Your duties will depend on the age and level of students you teach.
 Most work is found in primary and secondary schools, but you also might work as a teaching assistant as part of a postsecondary program.
-Schools offering Teaching Assistant degrees can also be found in these popular choices.

-You might use a teacher's lesson plans or prepare your own teaching materials for some subjects.
-You may also assist students in the completion of classroom assignments, help students find information for reports, teach them to use computer software and other classroom technology, or specialize in tutoring a certain subject, such as math or science.
+You might use a teacher's lesson plans, or prepare your own teaching materials for some subjects.
+You may assist students in the completion of classroom assignments, help students find information for reports, teach them to use computer software and other classroom technology, or specialize in tutoring a certain subject, such as math or science.

-In addition to helping with learning activities, you might assist with a number of non-instructional tasks, such as setting up classrooms and decorations, copying materials, ordering supplies, and ensuring that necessary classroom equipment is available.
+In addition to helping with learning activities, you might assist with a number of tasks, such as setting up classrooms and decorations, copying materials, ordering supplies, and ensuring that necessary classroom equipment is available.
 You may be asked to keep track of performance measurements, administer tests, or maintain attendance and health records.

 Supervisory Activities and Special Education

 Another important aspect of your work may include supervising students in the cafeteria, on the playground, in computer labs, or while traveling to off campus events like field trips.
 You also might monitor groups of students in the classroom to ensure completion of assignments and to keep everyone on track with the rest of the class.
 Some of your time may be spent assisting students who need extra attention, such as those who are learning English as a second language, students with learning disabilities, or students who need remedial education.
 You may also teach life skills to disabled students, and assist them with getting to and from the bus or around the school.